FootyNumb3rs/Goals-Assists-Chances-Created-in-D3/README.md

 This was the first project I completed in D3 after learning the library through Udacity.
 Most of my thoughts can be seen in my blog post on the matter: https://footynumb3rs.wordpress.com/2017/10/16/european-stats-table/

-This is probably my favorite project so far.